-The complaint, the identity of the person making the complaint and the identity of the person or persons allegedly responsible for the discrimination, harassment or bullying will not be disclosed except as required by law or policy, as necessary to fully investigate the complaint, or as authorized by the person reporting it.
-A person making a report who wishes to remain anonymous will be advised that such confidentiality may limit the school division's ability to respond fully to the reported discrimination, harassment or bullying.
+The complaint, the identity of the person allegedly subjected to the prohibited conduct and the person or persons allegedly responsible for the conduct will be disclosed only to the extent necessary to fully investigate the complaint and only when such disclosure is required or permitted by law.
+Additionally, a person who has allegedly been discriminated against, harassed, bullied or subjected to a hostile or abusive work environment or unethical conduct and who wishes to remain anonymous is advised that such confidentiality may limit ACPS' ability to fully respond to the complaint.